 The monumental and artistic heritage of Porto city, the Port Wine, the traditional cafes, and restaurants, as well as the open-air leisure spaces and the cultural life are some of the good reasons to visit Porto.
 Read on.

 Europe has voted and chosen Porto as the Best European Destination 2017.
-For the third time, Porto had the honour of being distinguished as the Best European Destination, the city has previously won this prestigious title in 2012 and 2014.
-If you don’t know the city, this is the perfect time to discover Porto and to get mesmerised by the city and its people.
+For the third time, Porto had the honor of being distinguished as the Best European Destination, the city has previously won this prestigious title in 2012 and 2014.
+If you don’t know the city, this is the perfect time to discover Porto and to get mesmerized by the city and its people.

 The building was designed exclusively dedicated to music, either in public performances or in the field of artistic training and creation, reinventing the traditional concert hall while providing a truly unique experience.

-From outside, the building has a shoe box shape that some people have described as “something like a meteorite landed in the middle of the city” since it’s located on the city’s main avenue, Avenida da Boavista, that stretches for 7km toward the sea.
+From the outside, the building has a shoebox shape that some people have described as “something like a meteorite landed in the middle of the city” since it’s located on the city’s main avenue, Avenida da Boavista, that stretches for 7 km toward the sea.

 Porto city also offers an excellent experience for design lovers that consists of a living showroom, which is constantly updated with the new products designed by the eight luxury brands that are under the umbrella of Covet House.
 So, you can enjoy an incredible design experience surrounded by luxury lighting and furniture designed by Boca do Lobo, DelightFULL, Koket, Brabbu, Essential Home, Luxxu, Maison Valentina, and Circu.

 Kids’ Room Design – Sky Collection for Little Pilots – Have a Look